Think you know who represents you? – Test yourself.

 There are three wards on the east side of town, one, two and four:

-Question for Mr. Scott?
+Question for Mr. McCoy?
 Reach him here.

-Question for Ms. Lebold?
-Reach her here.
+Question for Mr. Allen?
+Reach him here.

 Ward 4: I am not sure who was in charge of numbering the wards but they have gone in a different direction than I would have taken.
 So now we jump to Ward 4, which occupies the southeast corner of the borough map.
 If you live north of Rosedale Avenue but south of Magnolia, and are east of South Street, you are likely in the fourth ward and you are represented on Borough Council by Michael Stefano.